tguerin/newton/website/docs/presets.md

 In the upcoming section, we will explore how to create animations using Newtonian dynamics, such as simulating rain or pulse effects.
-These animations can be constructed either deterministically or by applying relativistic principles.
+These animations can be constructed either deterministically or by applying physics-based principles.

 ## Rain